chuongtran01/Place-Sharing-App/README.md

 ## Description

+- Built MERN Stack application using React, Node, Express, and HTML/CSS that allowed users to share places with images, location, description with others.
-- A REST API to handle user input, fetch data with use of SpaceX API, and regualate data with MongoDB database.
+- Implemented a scalable and distributed storage with MongoDB database.

 #### Technologies